Nutrition Ideas for Better Health (02)

 This article by Harvinder S. Sandhu, M.D., who is affiliated with Cornell University, gives some useful tips for maintaining healthy bones such as reducing the amount of protein in your diet, avoiding carbonated beverages, increasing calcium intake, getting more Vitamin D and exercising.
 Sometimes supplements are helpful if you do not eat enough calcium-rich foods.
 Osteoporosis affects more than 28 million people in the United States, affecting both men and women.
 For more information about calcium and magnesium and osteoporosis, you’ll want to read this useful article on supplements for better nutrition.

-The Truth about Fast Food Nutrition
+Fast Food Nutrition

 Want to find out what’s in your favorite fast foods from Wendy’s, Taco Bell, Subway, McDonalds, Burger King and other national chains?
 You can find out here and sort it all by total calories, fat calories, percentage of calories from fat, total fat, saturated fat, cholesterol, sodium, carbohydrates, fiber and protein.
 A good source for point-and-click nutritional advice before you think about your next fast-food stop.